IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/02_igDataChart_DataBinding.md

  Add the logic to a controller method in order to instantiate an array of `StockMarketDataPoint` objects.
 This place to add custom logic that gets data from the data base.

  Note that the list of `StockMarketDataPoint` objects is converted to an IQueryable<StockMarketDataPoint> before submitting to the view.
-This can alternatively be done in the Ignite UI for MVC call in the view, but the implementation provided here is cleaner.
+This can alternatively be done in the %%ProductNameMVC%% call in the view, but the implementation provided here is cleaner.

  **In C#:**